Waerebo Trekking Tour

 Getting to Wae Rebo: Logistics and Travel

-Most tours to Wae Rebo begin from Labuan Bajo, a bustling port city known as the gateway to the Komodo Islands.
+Most tours to Wae Rebo begin from Labuan Bajo, a busy port city known as the gateway to the Komodo Islands.
 The journey from Labuan Bajo to Denge or Wae Lomba, the starting point for the trek, typically takes 4 to 6 hours by car.
 The road conditions can vary, so it’s important to plan for possible delays.
 Our tours include overland transport, ensuring a seamless transition from the city to the remote highlands.
 Upon reaching Denge, visitors can opt for a motorbike taxi (ojek) to the first trekking checkpoint, a popular choice among travelers for its convenience.
 The trek itself is a rewarding experience, with the trail winding through verdant landscapes and offering glimpses of local wildlife.
 Once you arrive in Wae Rebo, the village’s hospitality and cultural richness provide a warm welcome.
 For those planning a visit, it’s advisable to book tours at least 1 to 2 weeks in advance, especially during the busy dry season, to secure your spot and avoid disappointment.

 Cost and Booking Information